SOCIAL DISTANCE SWIM LESSONS AT A GLANCE

 PERSONAL PROTECTIVE GEAR

-In San Mateo County, everyone over the ages of 13 years old is required to wear a face-covering inside the building.
-In San Francisco, everyone over the ages of 2 years old is required to wear a face-covering inside the building.
-Swim teachers and in-water parents/caregivers will be required to wear a face shield.
+All visitors, ages 2 years old and up, are required to wear a face-covering inside the school.
+Swim teachers and parents/caregivers will be required to wear a face shield while in the pool, with the option of wearing a face covering under the shield.
 Face shields will be available for purchase at LPB for $5.00 plus tax.

 CHANGING ROOMS, SHOWERS, AND VIEWING AREAS

-Changing areas will be used for using the bathroom, changing babies, and in some instances a walkway to the pool.
+Heated changing areas and new changing stalls are now available at LPB.
 Social distancing will be strictly enforced.
 We will have at least one shower open, but all are encouraged to come ready to swim and shower at home.
 The viewing areas will be marked for social distancing.

 IS IT SAFE TO SWIM?